ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/create-and-use-a-container.md

 ## Resolving services

-Resolving objects from your container is done through the @Rezolver.IContainer.Resolve* method which, you'll notice, accepts a @Rezolver.ResolveContext as its single parameter, and returns an `Object`.
+Resolving objects from your container is done through the @Rezolver.IContainer.Resolve* method which, you'll notice, accepts an @Rezolver.IResolveContext as its single parameter, and returns an `Object`.
 Again, if you're familiar with IOC containers then you're probably wondering where your strongly-typed `Resolve<TService>()` method is!